 How to really defer updates in Windows 10 and 11 (step by step)

-This tutorial will show you step by step how to defer updates in Windows 10 and 11 Pro and Home.
+This step-by-step tutorial will show you how to defer updates in Windows 10 and 11 Home and Pro.

-1. Right-click on the start menu button > Run.
+- Right-click on the Windows start menu button.

-3. Click on OK or press the Enter on your keyboard.
+- Click on OK or press the Enter key on your keyboard.

-4. Go to Computer Configuration > Administrative Templates > Windows Components > Windows Update > Windows Update for Business or Manage updates offered from Windows Update (Windows 11).
+- In the next window, you go to the following location on your PC; Computer Configuration > Administrative Templates > Windows Components > Windows Update > Windows Update for Business or Manage updates offered from Windows Update (Windows 11).

-9. Click on the Apply button in the bottom right corner of the window.
+- Click on Apply in the bottom right corner of the window.

 You may be wondering why four days.